-The Winter Garden Theatre was originally built by William Kissam Vanderbilt in 1896 as the American Horse Exchange.
-However, the Shuberts had it redesigned by William Albert Swasey as a theatre, which officially opened on Mar.
-10, 1911.
+William Kissam Vanderbilt originally built the Winter Garden Theatre in 1896 as the American Horse Exchange.
+However, William Albert Swasey redesigned it for the Shuberts as a theatre, which officially opened on March 10, 1911.

 The inaugural production was the Jerome Kern musical La Belle Paree.
-The theatre was remodeled by architect Herbert J. Krapp in 1922.
-Over its lifespan, the venue has also served as a cinema for both Warner Bros. and United Artists and has hosted the famous vaudeville show Ziegfeld Follies.
+Architect Herbert J. Krapp remodeled the building in 1922.
+Over its lifespan, the venue has also served as a cinema for Warner Bros. and United Artists and has hosted the famous Ziegfeld Follies vaudeville show.

-From 2002 to 2007, it was renamed the Cadillac Winter Garden Theatre due to a sponsorship agreement between the Shubert Organisation and General Motors.
+From 2002 to 2007, the venue was called the Cadillac Winter Garden Theatre due to a sponsorship agreement between the Shubert Organization and General Motors.